Jason-nzd/pakn-scraper/Readme.md

 dotnet run dry
 ```

-To run the scraper and save each product to the database:
+To run the scraper with both logging and storing of each product to the database:

 ```powershell
 dotnet run